willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 ## MAF install notes ##

-2020-03-04 WIC - I used these steps to successfully install **sims_maf** *from source* on an HP Z840 workstation running **Ubuntu 18.0.4** with **bash** as the default shell.
+2020-03-04 WIC - These are the steps I followed to successfully install **sims_maf** *from source* on an HP Z840 workstation running **Ubuntu 18.0.4** with **bash** as the default shell.
 The installation steps in the MAF documentation *do* work -- and all the steps below come from